Practices Will be in the Mornings and Open to the Public and Media, Spring Game Saturday, April 27 at 2 p.m.

 Following his graduation, he signed a free-agent contract with the Washington Redskins.

 Tormey and his wife, Kellie, have two daughters, Leah and Emily.
-He will recruit the state of Washington for the Cowboys.
+He will recruit Southern California, Kansas and Washington for the Cowboys.